 Growing Research and New Technology for Swine (GRANTS) Program

-As a leader in swine heath, Boehringer Ingelheim understands the multifaceted challenges that swine veterinarians, swine producers and pork producers face every day, and that none of them exist individually in a vacuum.
-Factors like disease, barn environment, and biosecurity are interconnected with health protocols, production practices and technology, all of which combine to determine the overall performance of an operation.
+As a leader in swine heath, Boehringer Ingelheim understands the multifaceted challenges that swine veterinarians and swine producers face every day, and that none of them exist individually in a vacuum.
+Factors like disease, barn environment and biosecurity are interconnected with health protocols, production practices and technology, all of which combine to determine the overall performance of an operation.
 As these challenges continue to become more complex, the need for new research and technology will only increase.

 The Growing Research and New Technology for Swine (GRANTS) program funds field-applicable research into swine health and production, from respiratory, reproductive and enteric diseases to new technologies, diagnostics and overall approaches to supporting pig health and performance.